Jake Bequette: Professional career

-Post-NFL career
+Post-football career

 In August 2017, Bequette joined the United States Army.
 After basic training and Officer Candidate School, he went on to become a Ranger-qualified infantry officer in the 101st Airborne Division.
 Bequette later served a five-month deployment in Iraq in 2019.

 In January 2021, he launched The Arkansas Fund, a nonprofit dedicated to helping small businesses in Arkansas that have struggled as a result of the COVID-19 pandemic.
 In July 2021, he announced his candidacy for U.S. Senate against Arkansas Senator John Boozman, challenging Boozman from the right in the Republican primary for the 2022 election.
-On May 24, 2022, Bequette lost the primary to Boozman, who garnered enough votes to avoid a runoff.
+On May 24, 2022, Boozman ultimately won with 58% of the vote to Bequette's 20%, easily avoiding a runoff.